PL4typus/notes/issue.md

 ### Proposed Resolution

 This proposal is about implementing OpenSC CI operating on virtual smart cards and using GitLab CI.
-This was done using Libcacard to emulate CAC, but could be done with any kind of virtual smart card (for example, see the [vsmartcard project](https://github.com/frankmorgner/vsmartcard/)).
+This was done using Libcacard to emulate Common Access  Cards (CAC), but could be done with any kind of virtual smart card (for example, see the [vsmartcard project](https://github.com/frankmorgner/vsmartcard/)).
 It is divided in three related sub-projects:

  - First of all, there is [virt_cacard](https://github.com/PL4typus/virt_cacard), a program using [libcacard](https://gitlab.freedesktop.org/spice/libcacard/), [virtualsmartcard's vpcd](https://github.com/frankmorgner/vsmartcard/tree/master/virtualsmartcard) and [softhsm2](https://github.com/opendnssec/SoftHSMv2) to present a virtual CAC to the user through the PC/SC interface.